arjunguha/compsci220-scala/website/_lecture_notes/lecture3.md

            }
        }

-1. Quickly, hat's wrong with this simpler code?
+1. Quickly, what's wrong with this simpler code?
 Blows the stack.
 We'll understand this in detail later.
 Don't worry about it for now.

 ## List Processing (map function)